redwoodresearch/remix_public/remix_d5_part4_instructions.md

 Congrats on completing the exploratory experiment!

-From here, you can either:
-* Explore how the node discovery process can be automated using Automatic Circuit Discovery Code (ACDC).
-You can see a demo notebook called `interp/circuit/projects/acdc/acdc.py` on the `remix-acdc` branch of the `unity` repository.
-* Read the `remix_d5_on_the_fly_CondSampler_demo.py` notebook to discover how to build conditional samplers using on-the-fly sampling.
+From here, you can read the `remix_d5_on_the_fly_CondSampler_demo.py` notebook to discover how to build conditional samplers using on-the-fly sampling.

 ## Additional claims